yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 4. Once logged in, make sure to set your subscription that is the default for this hands-on lab.

-    ```
+    ```powershell
     Get-AzureRMSubscription
-    Select-AzureRmSubscription -SubscriptionName ???your subscription name???
+    Select-AzureRmSubscription -SubscriptionName <Your subscription name>
     ```

 5. Once this is completed, run the following command to verify your VMs for the hands-on lab are present.

-    ```
+    ```powershell
     Get-AzureRMVM -ResourceGroupName CloudShopRG
     ```

 6. Now, move to the scripting pane of the PowerShell ISE tool.
 Paste this code into the window.

-    ```
+    ```powershell
     <#
         The following code converts the existing availability set to aligned/managed and then converts the disks to managed as well.
-        Note: The PlatformFaultDomainCount is set to 2 - this is because the region currently only supports two managed fault domains
+        Note: The PlatformFaultDomainCount is set to 3 - this is because the region currently supports three managed fault domains.
+        Some regions only support 2.
+Refer to the documentation.
     #>

     $rgName = 'CloudShopRG'